calebrs/pizza-delivery-assignment/README.md

 # 🍕 pizza-delivery-assignment 🍕

-Thanks for checking out my pizza delivery assignment solution!
+Thanks for checking out my pizza delivery assignment!
 Here's what's included and how to run it:

 ## Files

 ### pizza-delivery-notes.txt

 This file includes the initial notes I took before I started coding.
 This includes defining the problem, looking at the examples, brainstorming data-structures, and writing an algorithm with psudo-code.
 Use this to take a peak into how I came up with the solution.

 ### pizza-delivery-input.js